Philodendron Gloriosum Plant Care Guide

 The Philodendron Gloriosum is a slow grower.
 It can take a month for one leaf to unravel.

 The Velvet Philodendron can bloom, but it rarely flowers indoors.
-It’s flowering period is May to June.
+This will only happen if it is living in optimal conditions, and is a mature plant.

 The easiest way to start a new Velvet Philodendron is by rhizome cuttings.